Leave this site

 If you have been cautioned or convicted within the last 5 years of:

 Any person who has been sentenced to a term of imprisonment (custodial, suspended or deferred) will be rejected at the vetting stage.
-If you need any further guidance please call the Vetting Team on 01483 633 333.
+If you need any further guidance please call the Recruitment Team on 01273 014444 or email [email protected].

-Many other professions have a Code of Ethics, and in 2014 a Code of Ethics for policing was introduced.
+UK Policing has a Code of Ethics.
 Every day officers and staff make critical judgements and decisions and they do so using this Code which covers our professional standards, principles and the way we make our decisions.
+The 3 principles of the Code of Ethics are:

 Find out more about the Code of Ethics.